teamcarry11/archive-monorepo-12025-10-grainkae3g/docs/core/philosophy/14-TEAMS-ELEMENTAL-GLOW-G2.md

 Team 04 creates safe spaces where people can learn and grow.
 They're the nurturers, the protectors, the ones who remember your birthday and ask how you're really doing.

 Their challenge?
-Sometimes they protect SO much that people can't learn from their own mistakes.
+Finding the balance between protecting and allowing growth.
 Have you seen that?
-It's loving, but sometimes you need to let someone try, even if they might fail.
+It's loving to both keep someone safe AND let them try new things, even with some risk.

 ---